AdamLenter/match-u/README.md

 If there are any matches on that list that you do not recognize, click the delete button to remove them.
 Finally, to see your comparisons, go to Matches > my matches.
 On the following screen, you will see a comparison of your similar ratings, different ratings, and other statistics about how closely you are aligned.

+## Demo Video
+If you would like to see this project in action, check out this demo video: https://www.youtube.com/watch?v=ylg8-rKmmFU&t=1s